AntonyThorpe/knockoutcrud/Readme.md

 ### Properties added to Observable Arrays
 * `selectedItem`: holds the original object (an Observable).
 In effect, a copy of 'this'.
 * `itemForEditing`: the edited copy
+* `itemForAdding`: For when a diffent form is needed for adding

 ## Requirements
 * [Knockout](http://knockoutjs.com/index.html)